Stampin’ Up! Wildlife Wonder for the Inkin’ Krew Blog Hop

 Stampin’ Up! products used in this project:

 Stampin’ Up!
-Scary Cute for the Inkin’ Krew Blog Hop
+Pick Of The Patch for the Inkin’ Krew Blog Hop

-Good morning!
+Good Morning!
 Welcome to the September Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “Halloween Fun” and I am using the wonderful Stampin’ Up!
-Scary Cute bundle for my Halloween Card.
-You can find the supplies I used at the bottom of my post along with the sizes of cardstock used.
+The theme for this month’s hop is “Giving Thanks” and I used the Stampin’ Up!
+Pick of The Patch bundle to make today’s card.
+You can find the supplies I used at the bottom of my post and I included the card stock cuts in the description of each card

 On With The Hop!
-Click on the Next Blog button to move forward to Karen Finkle’s project or click the Previous Blog button to move back to see the project that Jillian Good created.
+Click on the Next Blog button to move forward to Carol Buckalew’s project or click the Previous Blog button to move back to see the project that Tara Carpenter created.

 If you get lost along the way, here are the participants for the hop: